alirezahi/form-guideline/README.md

 * Mark required vs. optional form fields
     * place an asterisk next to your required fields.
     * write “optional” in your placeholder.
+    * you can use both of the above upper options based on the form situation.

 * Add inline error messages
     * add errors near the field which has it.